-In order to monitor the sensitivity to risks and to material events, the Company has defined sensitivity analysis.
-The sensitivity analysis on the main economic and financial variables are carried out at least annually and allow to assess the impact on the solvency ratio of the Company following changes in the main risk factors.
+In order to monitor the sensitivity of the Company's solvency position to risks and material events, the Company has prepared sensitivity analysis.
+This analysis investigates the sensitivity of the the Company's solvency ratio to a selection of key risk exposures.

-Below is the list of sensitivity analysis carried out and their descriptions.
+Below is the table of the sensitivity analysis carried out and their descriptions.